 The Company incurred director fees with Nathan Pereira amounting to \$12,000 for the year ended December 31, 2024.
 Mr. Pereira resigned as a director effective as of the Merger.
-Following the Merger, the Company provides annual cash compensation of \$30,000 to its non-employee directors who are not otherwise paid by a major investor in or advisor to the Company ("Independent Directors").
+Following the Merger, the Company provides annual cash compensation of \$30,000 to its non-employee directors ("Independent Directors").
 The chair of the Audit Committee receives an additional \$15,000 in annual cash compensation.
 Independent Directors will also be eligible to receive such equity grants or awards as may be approved by the board of directors in its discretion.
-The board of directors intends to grant each Independent Director equity awards equal to 0.20% of the Company's fully diluted shares outstanding at the time of grant.
+After the Common Stock is quoted on the OTC Markets Group, the board of directors also intends to grant each Independent Director stock options equal to 0.20% of the Company's fully diluted shares outstanding at the time of grant, which options will vest on the one-year anniversary of the date of grant, subject to each director's continued service on the Board.
 Drs.
 Roberts and Pedder are employees and executive officers of the Company and are not separately compensated for their service as directors.